LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 To determine feature importance one could've based their answer on a correlation matrix.
 We as a agency, however, have to keep our standards high, which is why I opted for a ensemble method of the Random Forest Regressor.
 I then ran the model through a inspection method, which gave me my final results.
 Screenshot 2022-05-12 at 17 47 27

 take a look at my python notebook and further anotations here

+Organization
+Jupyter Notebooks for data exploration, visualization, analysis and machine learning model implementations.
+Tableau Public for dynamic and presentable graphics and charts.
+GitHub for repositories and data files.
+Google Slides for the presentation.

 Key Take Aways
 Model for estimating price: